sasidharakurathi/django-gui/README.md

 1.  **Install the Extension:** Grab it from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=sasidharakurathi.django-gui).
 2.  **Open a Django Project:** Make sure your workspace contains a `manage.py` file.
-3.  **Click the Icon:** Click on the new Django "D" icon in the Activity Bar on the left.
+3.  **Click the Icon:** Click on the new Django "Dj>" icon in the Activity Bar on the left.
 4.  **Run Commands:**
     * The sidebar will show all command categories.
     * Click on a category (e.g., **DATABASE**) to expand it.